sruthib22/data690fall21/assignment_01/assignment_01.md

 Provide  the following information:
 - Photo of you
 - Your name
-- Contact information,
+- Contact information
-- Summary of your career objectives,
+- Summary of your career objectives
 - Education background
 - Employment experience
-- Language skills,
+- Language skills
 - Technical/business skills
 - Awards
 - Social activities